SU-SWS/acsf_setup/README.md

 The site's short name is: udl
 The site's title is: Universal Design for Learning
 The requester's SUNetID is: izaks
-The requester's Full Name is: Irina Zacks
+The requester's Full Name is: Irina Zaks
 The product is: stanford_sites_jumpstart_vpsa
 There are no additional owners.
 ########################